The submissions process on "How the State can make Ireland a leader in tackling climate change" is now closed.

 How will your submission be used?

-The submissions will play a key role in helping develop the work programme on the topic and can ultimately shape the recommendations being made by the members to the Houses of Oireachtas.
-All submissions will be published on the Assembly's website, and a summary will be prepared for the Members of the Assembly in advance of the September meeting.
-The Assembly has already begun to publish the submissions received to date.
+The submissions will play a key role in helping the secretariat and the Expert Advisory Group develop the work programme on the topic and can ultimately shape the recommendations being made by the members to the Houses of Oireachtas.
+All submissions will be published on the Assembly's website, and a summary will be prepared for the Members of the Assembly.
+It was originally hoped that this summary could be provided to the Members in advance of the September meeting but this was not possible.
+The summary document will be made available to the Members before they meet on this topic again on 4-5 November.

 According to the Assembly's Rules and Procedures following receipt of submissions on any matter, the Assembly may choose to hear oral presentations from any representative group or individual to assist in its deliberations.
 As such those wishing to be considered to address the Assembly should first make a submission.